Menu Close

 Hawaiian ruler King Kamehameha I statue, 1881, Creative Commons SA 3

-Whether he actually moved the stone or not, he began to amass supporters and his conquest of the other Hawaiian islands began.
-It was in this turmoil that the Russian-American Company arrived on Kauai.
-The RAC arrived because of a shipwreck which had washed supplies up on the shores of Kauai.
-A German physician, Georg Schaffer, was sent as an emissary to recover the goods.
-What he found was a very volatile environment, which he soon exploited.
+It was during this turmoil of Kamehameha’s fight for Kauai that the Russian-American Company arrived in 1815.
+An RAC ship was wrecked and supplies were washing up on the shores of Kauai.
+The RAC sent a German physician, Georg Schaffer, as an emissary to recover the goods.
+What he found was a still-volatile environment, which he soon exploited.

-Kamehameha had conquered all of the inhabited islands except for Kauai, despite failed attempts to do so.
 Kauai’s ruler, King Kaumuali’i, evidently got along with Schaffer very well and the two men hatched a plan.

-Fort Elizabeth is Built
+Building Fort Elizabeth

 Ruins of Fort Elizabeth, Kauai (2022)